Followers

 raided Lexington & Concord

-The stakes were exceptionally high between the loyalists and the rebels, whose mutual disdain was far greater than the disdain between the patriots and the British.
-By then, both sides were using informants against each other.
-They developed techniques for identifying possible spies and for spying.
+The stakes were extremely high between the loyalists and the rebels, whose mutual disdain far exceeded the disdain between the patriots and the British.
+By that point, both sides were employing informants against each other.
+They developed methods for spotting potential spies and for conducting espionage.

 Spying in a tavern

-The covert and clandestine measures that evolved over a decade of secret meetings, passing information covertly, and discreetly building up political networks and organizations, would now be used in an open rebellion and then a war for independence that stretched from the backcountry of the Appalachian Mountains to the capitals of Europe.
+The secret and stealthy measures developed over a decade of underground meetings, passing information quietly, and discreetly building political networks and organizations, would now be used in an open rebellion and then a war for independence that stretched from the backcountry of the Appalachian Mountains to the capitals of Europe.

 Secret couriers pass information critical to orchestrating